titanclass/edfsm/README.md

 It is possible to use a wildcard i.e. `_` in place of `<from-state>` and `<to-state>`.

 State machines are then advanced given a mutable state and command.
-An optional event can be emitted, along with an optional state in the case of a transition e.g.:
+An optional event can be emitted, along with an indication of whether a state transition occurred e.g.:

 ```rust
 let mut s = State::Idle(Idle);